SazrBazr/sazrbazr.github.io/README.md

 © 2024 Sari Zrieq, Salem Zrieq

 ## Contact
-For any questions or inquiries, please reach out to us at (not yet available).
+For any questions or inquiries, please reach out to us at connect.discoverus@gmail.com.

 Thank you for using the Personalized Quiz Website!
 Enjoy creating and sharing quizzes with your crush!